AC (ante cibum)

-Community Pharmacy Urgent Supply Service (CPUS) (Scotland)
+Community Pharmacy Urgent Supply Service (CPUS) [Scotland]

 A service for NHS patients in Scotland.
 The community pharmacist can supply a small amount of medicines for long-term illnesses if the doctor is not available (for example at the weekend).

 A medicine which is absorbed by the body slowly when it is taken.
-An example is a controlled-release tablet which is taken once every 24 hours (compared to the normal release tablet which is taken two or three times daily).
+An example is a controlled-release tablet, which is taken once every 24 hours (compared to the normal-release tablet, which is taken two or three times daily).

 Dependence (drug dependence)

 Being dependent (on drugs or alcohol for example) means you don’t feel you can function without them.
-If you have a high level of dependence you may experience withdrawal symptoms when you stop taking them
+If you have a high level of dependence you may experience withdrawal symptoms when you stop taking them.

-An injection of medicine which is given into the muscle of the arm, leg or buttock.
+An injection of medicine given into the muscle of the arm, leg or buttock.
 It allows medicine to be released into the body very slowly over weeks or months.
 Usually depot injections of antipsychotics are given weekly, fortnightly or monthly.

 A medicine or substance which can bring on a low mood.
 Alcohol can act as a depressant in some people.

 Uncomfortable effects that you may experience if you stop taking a medicine quickly or suddenly.
+See also withdrawal symptoms.

-A chemical which is made by the brain.
+A chemical made by the brain.
 It affects mood, emotions and movement.
 People with Parkinson’s disease have too little dopamine in the brain.
 Levels of dopamine can be affected by some medicines for schizophrenia.